MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 `Set-PSRepository PSGallery -InstallationPolicy Trusted`

-### Create an Azure Active Directory registered app to retrieve Azure LAPS passwords
+### Create an Azure Active Directory registered app to retrieve Windows LAPS passwords

-The next step is to create an Azure Active Directory application configured with the necessary permissions.
+The next step is to create an Azure Active Directory application that's configured with the necessary permissions.
 To review the basic instructions for creating an Azure Active Directory application, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app)

 The app needs to be configured with two permissions: `Devices.Read.All` and either `Device.LocalCredentials.Read` or `Device.LocalCredentials.ReadAll`.

 > [!IMPORTANT]
 >
-> - Use `Device.LocalCredentials.Read` to grant permissions for reading non-sensitive metadata about persisted LAPS passwords.
+> - Use `Device.LocalCredentials.Read` to grant permissions for reading non-sensitive metadata about persisted Windows LAPS passwords.
 Examples include the time the password was backed up to Azure and the expected expiration time of a password.
 This permissions level is appropriate for reporting and compliance applications.
-> - Use `Device.LocalCredentials.ReadAll` to grant full permissions for reading everything about persisted LAPS passwords, including the clear-text passwords themselves.
+> - Use `Device.LocalCredentials.ReadAll` to grant full permissions for reading everything about persisted Windows LAPS passwords, including the clear-text passwords themselves.
 This permissions level is sensitive and should be used carefully.

 #### Manual consent to Device.LocalCredentials.\* permissions

-A manual step is currently required to consent to either `Device.LocalCredentials.Read` or the `Device.LocalCredentials.ReadAll` permissions.
-This limitation will be removed in future.
+Currently, a manual step is required to consent to either `Device.LocalCredentials.Read` or the `Device.LocalCredentials.ReadAll` permissions.

-When you've decided which `Device.LocalCredentials` permission to configure, manually construct a URL for your scenario.
+After you decide which `Device.LocalCredentials` permission to configure, manually construct a URL for your scenario.
 In the following examples, `DeviceLocalCredential.Read.All` is the permission.
 Replace the permission with `DeviceLocalCredential.Read.Basic` if necessary.

 For multi-tenant apps: